NotCompsky/NotCompsky/README.md

 ### Description

 * Maths student
-* Most comfortable with modern C++, Python, and SQL, but can work with Shell, Golang, and frontend JavaScript.
+* Most comfortable with modern C++, Python, and SQL, but can work with Shell, Golang, and modern frontend JavaScript.
-* In descending order of experience, I have some (limited) knowledge of Flask, NumPy, Unreal Engine 4, Ren'Py, jQuery, nginx
+* In descending order of experience, I have some (limited) knowledge of Flask, NumPy, Unreal Engine 4, Ren'Py, jQuery, nginx, and Java.
 * My hobby code aims for maximum abstraction and runtime performance for aesthetic, not pragmatic, reasons.

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=NotCompsky&show_icons=true&hide_border=true)